-Business owners should train management and staff to communicate the message they want the public to receive.
-Training frontline and seasonal staff in talking points ensures a business is properly represented.
-Often this level of staff does not have the depth of understanding that the owner does and might not adequately or accurately communicate farm production methods to customers.
-Train staff to know when it is appropriate for them to address questions from customers or media and when to defer to the owner or senior management.
+It is important for business owners to train management and staff to communicate the message they want the public to receive.
+It’s especially important to train frontline staff because they will have the most interaction with customers.
+If staff does not have the depth of understanding that the grower/owner does, it is possible that they will inadequately communicate farm production methods to customers.
+Train staff to know when it’s appropriate for them to address questions from customers or media and when to defer to owner or senior management.

-GMO and pesticide use have been and continue to be a hot topic of conversation in the public realm.
-In the US, there is pending legislation at state and federal levels regarding labeling requirements.
-Many countries ban GMOs in food products or require labeling.
-When communicating farm production methods to customers, growers should be prepared for strong opinions, with truth-based answers in plain, understandable language.
+The issues of GMs and pesticide use have been and continue to be hot topics of conversation in the public realm, and may be issues that customers have strong feelings about.
+When communicating farm production methods to customers, growers should be prepared for strong opinions, and prepare truth-based answers in plain understandable language.
+Growers also must remember that while customers may have strong views about production methods, the complexity of the issues often leads to misunderstandings.
 For example, many people do not understand that an organically certified farm still sprays pesticides.